Code of Conduct

 - Repeated or egregious violations of any and all policies put in effect by event organizers.

-Unacceptable behavior will not be tolerated.
-This includes expressions of this behavior at the event as well as pre- or post-event via phone, email, social media, or face to face communication.
+Unacceptable behaviour will not be tolerated.
+This includes behaviour at the event as well as before or after the event, whether by phone, email, social media or in face to face communication.

-What to do if you witness or are subjected to unacceptable behavior:
+What to do if you witness or are subject to unacceptable behaviour:

-If you are subjected to unacceptable behavior, notice that someone else is being subjected to it, or have any other concerns:
+If you are subjected to unacceptable behaviour, notice that someone else is being subjected to it, or have any other concerns: